4d/docs/docs/WebStudio/web-studio.md

 ![alt-text](assets/en/web-studio/web-studio-interface.png)

 <ol class="interface-numbers">
-<li class="interface-item">The Explorer displays your project's web forms, methods, classes, assets and data model.</li>
+<li class="interface-item">Explorer: Displays your project's web forms, methods, classes, assets and data model.</li>
-<li class="interface-item">The Tabs let you keep track of your currently opened elements, such as your forms and methods.</li>
+<li class="interface-item">Tabs: They let you keep track of your currently opened elements, such as your forms and methods.</li>
-<li class="interface-item">Components allow you to design the interface of your end user's application. </li>
+<li class="interface-item">Components: The building blocks of your end user's application interface. </li>
-<li class="interface-item">The Canvas is where you combine your components, styles and data sources.
+<li class="interface-item">Canvas: This is where you combine your components, styles and data sources.
 You can drag and drop components onto your canvas, then drag and drop styles and data sources onto these components.</li>
-<li class="interface-item">The Event and method editors lets you link events and methods to your components.</li>
+<li class="interface-item">Event and method editors: This is where you link events and methods to your components.</li>
-<li class="interface-item"> The Styles panel allows for advanced style customization.</li>
+<li class="interface-item">Styles panel: Allows for advanced style customization.</li>
-<li class="interface-item"> The menu buttons allow you to save all your work, preview the application, and access your settings.</li>
+<li class="interface-item">Menu buttons: Save all your work, preview the end user's application, and access your settings.</li>
 </ol>

 ### Explorer